andrasq/node-docs/qtimeit.md

     10000000 loops in 0.1252 of 0.20 sec: 79874822.56 / sec, 0.000013 ms each
     10000000 loops in 0.1258 of 0.20 sec: 79465720.53 / sec, 0.000013 ms each

-The timer is sensitive enough to measure small variations in code:
+The timer is sensitive enough to measure small variations in the code:

     "function(){
         x = new Array(); for (var i=1; i<=3; i++) x.push(i);